 That is quite an array of different articles that can help you with your research.
 I must stress that newspapers should therefore not be underestimated.

 These were just minor altercations relating to being disorderly due to alcohol.
-But nonetheless this is a part of my family history that I knew nothing about.
+Nonetheless, this is a part of my family history that I knew nothing about.
 And this is all thanks to newspapers.

 How To Search The Newspapers

-There are a number of ways that you can search for your ancestor.
+There are several ways that you can search for your ancestor.
 You can start your search straight away from the home page, or use the search options available to you from the menu.